-During the time Dietrich Bonhoeffer was imprisoned and eventually executed for civil resistance towards Nazism, he wrote to his fiancée, "I do not mean the faith that flees the world, but the faith that endures in the world and loves and remains faithful to the earth, despite all the tribulations it brings us.
-Our marriage must be a 'yes' to God's earth, it must strengthen our courage to work and create something on earth.
-I fear that Christians who dare to stand with only one foot on earth will have only one foot in heaven too."
-[4]
+During the time Dietrich Bonhoeffer was imprisoned and eventually executed for civil resistance towards Nazism, he wrote to his fiancée, 'I do not mean the faith that flees the world, but the faith that endures in the world and loves and remains faithful to the earth, despite all the tribulations it brings us.
+Our marriage must be a "yes" to God's earth, it must strengthen our courage to work and create something on earth.
+I fear that Christians who dare to stand with only one foot on earth will have only one foot in heaven too.'^{iv} i Cf Gen 1:26 ii Mishna Sanhedrin 4,5 iii Chiara Lubich, Word of Life, Oct 2002

-ed by Letizia Magri and the Word of Life team.
+Edited by Letizia Magri and the Word of Life team.